ukabu/material-ui/README.md

 Check out our [documentation site](http://www.material-ui.com/) for live examples.
 It's still a work in progress, but hopefully you can see where we're headed.

+## Meteor

+This fork of http://callemall.github.io/material-ui/ add support to create a Meteor package.
+Testing have been done in a limited fashion.
+It should support both client and server side rendering but has only been tested for client rendering.

+The `meteor-bundle.js` file must be rebuild manually and comitted before pushing this package to Atmosphere (there is no way to do that automatically).

+To use this package, you MUST also add the **reactjs:react** package to your app.
+This package has a weak dependency on it so it is loaded first, but does not depends on a particular version of it.

+**WARNING** This package rely on a modified version of the **reactjs:react** that properly export the React object on the client.
+See https://github.com/reactjs/react-meteor/pull/74.

+This meteor package exports `mui` and `injectTapEventPlugin`.

 ## Prerequisites

 We recommend that you get started with the [React Library](http://facebook.github.io/react/) before diving into material-ui for a better understanding.
 Should you choose to skip this, don't worry, we'll explain relevant React concepts as they come along.